 How the VAC System Can Help Heal Your Feet

 In treating feet and ankles, our expert podiatrists often deal with open wounds like diabetic ulcers, pressure sores, and incisions from any surgical procedures we need to perform.
 After we debride any extraneous tissue and get rid of any debris, vacuum-assisted closure helps remove extra fluids and shrink the wound area.
 Smaller wounds heal faster and less fluid means less swelling and better blood flow.
 It also means less chance for bacteria to be present and grow into an infection.

 The negative pressure is applied at a set level, and intermittently—five minutes on, two minutes off.
 These methods seem to be the most effective at allowing the body to develop the granulation tissue needed to heal the wound.

 If you have a wound on your foot that will not heal or are contemplating foot surgery of some type, talk to the experts at Aadvanced Foot Care Associates about the VAC system and how it might apply to your care.
-Dr. Hal Abrahamson, Dr. Daniel E. Orozco, Dr. Elvis Rosero, and Dr. Babak Nouri are experts at wound care and will provide the answers you need.
+Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero are experts at wound care and will provide the answers you need.
 Call our Rego Park office at (718) 896-4433, Flushing office at (718) 969-2266, and our Plainview location at (516) 822-9595.
 We want to help return your feet to health and stability, so you can enjoy your life fully.